Windmill

 Windmill Day

-Because of the COVID-19 pandemic, Windmill Day was not be held summer 2020.
-We look forward to seeing you next summer 2021!
+Windmill Day is usually held every odd-numbered year.
 On Windmill Day, the cloths are raised on the sails, and the bonnet is turned so that the sails catch the breeze.
+In 2023 Windmill Day will be held on Saturday, July 22, 11 AM – 2 PM with fun for all.

 Did you miss seeing the windmill sails turn during past Windmill Days?
 You can watch our video here —